 Ayres Carr & Sullivan, P.C.
 Listed by thegentlemen Ransomware Group

 On June 27, 2026, Indianapolis law firm Ayres Carr & Sullivan, P.C. appeared on the leak site of the ransomware group known as The Gentlemen.
-The firm’s internal files were exfiltrated during a ransomware attack, exposing data that could include sensitive client and employee records.
+The firm’s internal files were allegedly exfiltrated during a ransomware attack, exposing data that could include sensitive client and employee records.

 Public reporting indicates the firm, founded in 1914 and located at 251 E. Ohio St., Suite 500, Indianapolis, IN 46204, specializes in civil litigation, trial practice, personal injury, corporation law, probate, and bankruptcy.
-Available reporting describes the incident as a ransomware attack in which internal files were stolen and later listed for public viewing on the group’s leak site.
+Available reporting describes the incident as a ransomware attack in which internal files were allegedly stolen and later listed for public viewing on the group’s leak site.
 The exact number of people affected remains unknown, and the specific types of records exposed have not been fully detailed in public disclosures.
 The listing appeared on June 27, 2026.

 Why This Matters for You and Your Family